Loading...

 How to consume guava - guava without glucose spikes

-Consume guava with a source of protein such as a handful of nuts, Greek yogurt, or cottage cheese to slow down the absorption of sugar.
+Consume guava alongside a source of protein or healthy fats, such as nuts, seeds, or yogurt.
+This can help slow down the absorption of sugar into the bloodstream.

 Stay Hydrated